 The network of service stations is very good with most small towns having at least one.
 Petrol stations will generally have a shop attached (handy tip - these are often the only place to buy off-licence beers on a Sunday).

-We were going to tell you what a litre of fuel costs, but really it changes so often that we could not be bothered, by the time you read this the price will have doubled or halved - depending on the state of the US$, Rand, latest American invasion or health of my family pet!
+We were going to tell you what a litre of fuel costs, but really it changes so often that we could not be bothered, by the time you read this the price will have doubled or halved - depending on the state of the US$.
 The point is you need petrol to get around and are going to have to pay for it whatever it costs.

 A good general rule when you are travelling in more remote areas is to re-fuel when you have the chance.
 The next petrol station will probably come along way before you need it, but occasionally they may be out of fuel.